 Power station financing secured with Tanzanian bank

-On March 23, the miner said it had agreed a US$9.1mln financing package with a Tanzania bank to build a 7.5 megawatt (Mw) power station at the New Luika mine, which it said would cut costs of supplying energy significantly.
+In March, the miner said it had agreed a US$9.1mln financing package with a Tanzania bank to build a 7.5 megawatt (Mw) power station at New Luika, which it said would cut costs of supplying energy significantly.

 Demand at the mine is forecast to more than double to around 6Mw during development and operation of the underground mine.